margo/specification/system-design/specification/identity/wfm-identity-profile.md

 ## Provisioning

-WFM and WFM Client SVIDs are both provisioned by the operator.
-The MIAF [operator provisioning playbook](./identity-lifecycle.md#operator-provisioning-playbook) applies; the SPIFFE path and acceptance policy for each principal type are below.
+WFM and WFM Client SVIDs are both provisioned by the operator following the MIAF [operator provisioning playbook](./identity-lifecycle.md#operator-provisioning-playbook).
+This profile adds only what is specific to its two principal types: the SPIFFE path each SVID carries and the steps that establish the client relationship.

-**For each WFM, the operator:**

-1. chooses a `wfm-id` for the WFM namespace;
+**For each WFM**, the operator chooses a `wfm-id` for the WFM namespace and follows the playbook with the URI SAN `spiffe://<trust-domain>/margo/wfm/<wfm-id>`.
-2. mints an X.509-SVID with URI SAN `spiffe://<trust-domain>/margo/wfm/<wfm-id>`, conforming to the MIAF [X.509-SVID profile](./svids.md#x509-svid-profile) and [cryptographic requirements](./svids.md#cryptographic-requirements); and
-3. installs the SVID (and private key material, if generated centrally) on the WFM.

-**For each WFM Client, the operator:**
+**For each WFM Client**, the operator:

-1. chooses a `wfm-id` for the target WFM (matching the WFM's `wfm-id`) and a `wfm-client-id` for this client relationship;
+1. chooses a `wfm-id` for the target WFM (matching the WFM's `wfm-id`) and a `wfm-client-id` for this client relationship, and follows the playbook with the URI SAN `spiffe://<trust-domain>/margo/wfm/<wfm-id>/client/<wfm-client-id>`;
-2. mints an X.509-SVID with URI SAN `spiffe://<trust-domain>/margo/wfm/<wfm-id>/client/<wfm-client-id>`, conforming to the MIAF [X.509-SVID profile](./svids.md#x509-svid-profile) and [cryptographic requirements](./svids.md#cryptographic-requirements);
-3. installs the SVID (and private key material, if generated centrally) on the principal;
-4. configures the client with the WFM's endpoint URL.
+2. configures the client with the WFM's endpoint URL.
 The URL is routing information only: the client authenticates the WFM by its SVID, matching it against the `<trust-domain>` and `<wfm-id>` carried in the client's own SVID per [Recognition by the WFM Client](#recognition-by-the-wfm-client), not by the URL; and
-5. adds the new `wfm-client-id` (or full SPIFFE ID) to the target WFM's accepted-client policy, so that the WFM will authorize requests from this client per [Authorization](#authorization).
+3. adds the new `wfm-client-id` (or full SPIFFE ID) to the target WFM's accepted-client policy, so that the WFM will authorize requests from this client per [Authorization](#authorization).

 ## Lifecycle